Mike Dadson Ph.D. Clinical Counsellor operates his clinic in Langley, BC.

 What helps develop this comfort level?
-What helps are reassurances of confidentiality, openness, congruence, and a non-judgmental perspective, along with the ability of the professional to really listen and hear what the client is saying so that the client feels heard and understood.
-What we all need to trust is understanding and empathy coupled with acceptance and support in the way of encouragement.
+What helps is the following: reassurances of confidentiality, openness, congruence, and a non-judgmental perspective, along with the ability of the professional to really listen and hear what the client is saying so that the client feels heard and understood.
+What we all need is trust, understanding and empathy coupled with acceptance and support in the way of encouragement.

 The Types Of Therapy